Destination West!

 Picture

-Wild horses are always a pleasant sight to see, especially during troubled times, because the sight will naturally put a smile on the face!
+Wild horses are always a pleasant sight to see.
+This is especially true during troubled times because the sight will naturally put a smile on the face!
 All throughout the wide open spaces of the west is where these wild herd animals roam.
 Some locations seem to always have a few small herds of wild horses hanging around and one such place is the Four Corners region.
-On just about any given day, a few wild horses can be seen near the spot on a map where the Arizona, Colorado, New Mexico and Utah borders meet!
+On just about any given day, a few wild horses can be seen near the spot on a map where the Arizona, Colorado, New Mexico and Utah meet!

 The herds of wild horses in the Four Corners region always seem to be there, but exactly where they choose to hang around can change with the weather or food availability.
-Wild horses are creatures of habit, so if you spot them at one particular place in this region, then the chances are good that you will see them in the same place again sooner than later.
+Wild horses are creatures of habit, so if you spot them at one particular place in this region, then the chances are good that you will see them in the same place again.

-Depending on the human visitors, some of the wild horses are friendly, while others keep their distance.
-For this reason, bringing a telephoto camera along for the ride is a good idea.
+Depending on the character of a human visitor, some of the wild horses will be friendly, while others keep their distance.
+For this reason, bringing a telephoto lens along for the ride will enable more viewing opportunities.
 Pictures of wild horses in a vast pristine wilderness landscape will provide memories that last a lifetime, so it is always worth taking the time to have a look!

 0 Comments